Mizuw/odin-rock-paper-scissors/README.md

 # Odin Project - JavaScript - Rock Paper Scissors - Old Version

-This is the old version of Rock Paper Scissors, which doesn't come an UI.
+This is the old version of Rock Paper Scissors, which doesn't come with an UI.
 You can switch to the new version by selecting the `main` branch in GitHub.

 To start the game call the `game()` Function from your JavaScript Console.